-- How to use the online enrollment portal and how to complete paper coverage applications; - How to help consumers weigh the range of QHP options including the quality, cost and overall value of available QHPs (including qualified dental plans); - Basic information on how insurance works and various terms consumers will need to understand; - Essential Health Benefits; - Provider networks; - Understanding notices sent by the DC Health Benefit Exchange and health plans; - Coverage renewal; - Managing coverage transitions and special enrollment periods; - Medicaid/Alliance; - Needs of underserved and vulnerable populations, including - immigrants; - those with limited proficiency in English; - those with disabilities; and, - those with particular health conditions, such as HIV/AIDS or MS, who may be looking for unique features in a health insurance plan; - Culturally and linguistically appropriate approaches, services and materials; - Ensuring physical and other accessibility and usability for people with a full range of disabilities; - How to comply with requirements that information be offered in "plain language," including how to present verbal and non-verbal information in a clear and understandable way; - Outreach and marketing approach and protocols; - Means of appeal and dispute resolution; - Conflict of interest; - Privacy and security;

-- Protocols for hand-offs with other relevant groups including: Medicaid/Alliance, DC Ombudsman, DISB, call center, producers, and other IPAs; and - SHOP-specific training.
+- Provider networks; - Understanding notices sent by the DC Health Benefit Exchange and health plans; - Coverage renewal; - Managing coverage transitions and special enrollment periods; - Medicaid/Alliance; - Needs of underserved and vulnerable populations, including - immigrants; - those with limited proficiency in English; - those with disabilities; and, - those with particular health conditions, such as HIV/AIDS or MS, who may be looking for unique features in a health insurance plan; - Culturally and linguistically appropriate approaches, services and materials; - Ensuring physical and other accessibility and usability for people with a full range of disabilities; - How to comply with requirements that information be offered in "plain language," including how to present oral and written information in a clear and understandable way; - Outreach and marketing approach and protocols; - Means of appeal and dispute resolution; - Conflict of interest; - Privacy and security; - Protocols for hand-offs with other relevant groups including: Medicaid/Alliance, DC Ombudsman, DISB, call center, producers, and other IPAs; and - SHOP-specific training.

 The committee recommends that individual IPAs be required to pass a practical, skills-oriented competency exam in order to be certified as an IPA.
 IPAs should receive continuing education and be recertified annually.
+Training modules (including continuing educations) should reflect information collected through the performance metrics, lessons learned and shared challenges among IPA grantees.
+The core training curriculum should be offered at regular intervals so new employees can be trained in a timely way.
 During the application process, potential grantees should provide information to verify that they have qualified staff who are capable of completing the training and passing a competency exam.
-The Committee notes that IPAs that will focus on providing outreach to small businesses may need additional specialized training related to the unique needs of those buying in the small group market.
+The Committee notes that IPAs that will focus on providing outreach to small groups may need additional specialized training related to the unique needs of those buying in the small group market.